sanand0/til/til.md

 ## Aug 2025

-- 15 Aug 2025. ⭐ Intense emotions get in the way of clear thinking.
+- 15 Aug 2025. ⭐ Intense negative emotions get in the way of clear thinking.
 Curiosity, humor, kindness, and gratitude help.
+(Intense positive emotions like awe, passion, etc. help creativity and are not so bad.)
 - 15 Aug 2025.
 I like to think I'm a Python expert.
 When I saw a client use this code, I told her the indentation is wrong.
 It ran just fine.
 And people think only LLMs hallucinate.

   ```python